Muckrush / Mucrois

 - Bartholomew Elwood [house 5 in 1901], a widower, and his children John, Mary, William, and Bridget.

 Each house was of the second class, with stone walls, thatched roofs, three front windows in each, and comprising between two and four rooms each.
-Each had a stable, cow house, piggery, barn, and shed, while Patrick Finnerty and James Elwood each had a fowl house, and Michael Farragher and Bartholomew Elwood each had a potato house.
+Each had a stable, cow house, piggery, barn, and shed, two had a fowl house, and two had a potato house.

 Note: Information in squared brackets has been added by the author and does not appear in the original record.